ZainabGhanem04/personal-portfolio-website/README.md

 [https://zainabghanem04.github.io/personal-portfolio-website/]

-Resources that inspired me and were very useful:

-- Freecodecamp youtube channel: there're great tutorials about web development.
-- W3schools: a great resource to learn the basics.
-- A simple and beautiful portfolio website that inspired me: [https://ziyadsk.github.io/portfolio-V2/]

 This repository is a significant milestone in my journey as a web developer.
 Feel free to explore the code, provide feedback, or reach out to me.
 Thank you for visiting!